 The Egyptian city of Cairo is a unique place, straddling the African and Middle East regions, and invoking the deep history of ancient Egypt.
-The area is best known for the Giza pyramids, the ancient city of Memphis, and the Nile Delta, the city is also home to one of only two metro systems in Africa, which ranks among the busiest in the world with over a billion annual passenger rides.
+The area is best known for the Giza Pyramids, the ancient city of Memphis, and the Nile Delta.
+Cairo is also home to one of only two metro systems in Africa, which ranks among the busiest in the world with over a billion annual passenger rides.
 The need for more and better transportation options is gaining popular support and political momentum, and ITDP is working to make it happen.

-In Cairo, ITDP Africa is working in partnership with UN-Habitat on a series of new transport projects.
-These include bike sharing and a network of cycle lanes, Bus Rapid Transit, and a public engagement process focused on building systems and spaces that are accessible and welcoming to women.
+In Cairo, ITDP Africa is working in partnership with several partners on a series of new transport projects.
+These include bike sharing and a network of cycle lanes, bus rapid transit, and a public engagement process focused on building systems and spaces that are accessible and welcoming to women.
 The implementation of Cairo’s BRT system has significantly improved mobility within the city, particularly for women and caregivers who have reported feeling safer and more able to accomplish tasks due to shorter wait times and expanded schedules.

 Sign up for updates on our projects, events and publications.SIGN UP